paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-033-examination-selection-and-placement.md

   (C) sufficient flexibility to allow for the appointment of individuals who have special or unique qualities which indicate a likelihood of executive success and who would not otherwise be eligible for appointment.

 **(d)** An individual’s initial appointment as a career appointee shall become final only after the individual has served a 1-year probationary period as a career appointee.
-The preceding sentence shall not apply to any individual covered by [section 1599e of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1599e&num=0&edition=prelim).

 **(e)** Each career appointee shall meet the executive qualifications of the position to which appointed, as determined in writing by the appointing authority.